 - Grow the size of the ball in layers to ensure that the inside is felted firmly as it grows.
 Add additional wool roving (and/or fur) evenly around the outside of the ball for additional size if/as needed and continue felting.

 - Once you are happy with the size and have a firm felty ball, you’re done!

-✂️ Needle felting is best done on a soft surface, such as a foam pad; however, you can work with care on other surfaces if you prefer.
+Needle felting is best done on a soft surface, such as a foam pad; however, you can work with care on other surfaces if you prefer.
 ALWAYS keep track of your fingers (ouch) and enter/exit straight to avoid breaking your needle(s).
 Every needle action compresses and entwines the wool fibres, slowly turning the loose wool/fur into firm felt.
-Don’t be intimidated – felting is as simple as repeating that action over and over.
-It just takes time, patience, and attention to detail.
-Peppy music is a fun addition and this is very cathartic crafting if you are feeling a bit “stabby”.
+Felting is as simple as repeating that action.
+It just takes time, patience, and attention.
+Music is a fun addition and felting is cathartic crafting if you are feeling a bit “stabby”.
 Haha!

 Depending on the size of your balls and the types of fur, you may still have a little bit of a fuzz factor, even if the outer layers are roving.
 You can trim off any errant furry fuzzies after your craft is finished, if you wish.
 You can also try some wet work, if you wish.

 Optional Wet Work